Larsspawn/dilo-chapter-3-pong/README.md

-# Flappy Bird - Game Programming Chapter 1
+# Pong - Game Programming Chapter 3
 ### by Sultan Ilyas Arsalillah Yuswan Syah

-This is a Flappy Bird game developed for education purposes and as an assignment for Agate Online Academy on Game Programming Batch 3 course.
+This is a Pong game developed for education purposes and as an assignment for Agate Online Academy on Game Programming Batch 3 course.